Winter Riding Tips

 If you live in Canada, you’ve already got most of the gear you’ll need for winter cycling.
 Wear a few layers that you can unzip/button along the way.
 The most important layers will be what goes on your hands, ears, and feet.
 Your core will get warm as you ride, but your fingers can be left feeling pretty frosty if you're under-equipped.
 Make sure you have a good set of gloves or mitts for your hands, boots for your feet and toque or earmuffs for your head and ears.
 Protect your eyes either with a pair of ski goggles or sunglasses.

-If you want to get out and ride even on the coldest of days consider picking up a pair of handlebar mitts.
+If you want to get out and ride even on the coldest of days consider picking up a pair of "handlebar mitts".
 Handlebar mitts add an extra layer of warmth for your fingers, but make sure they comfortably fit over your brakes and shifters before you ride.
 If the mitts are too tight they can make controlling your bike difficult.

 Handlebar mitts